mikeyEcology/MLWIC/README.md

 # MLWIC

 *Note: At this point, MLWIC will only run on MacIntosh computers.
 You can attempt to use Windows, but Step 3 will require more work on your part.
 We hope to eventually optimize MLWIC for windows as well.
+If you do not already have it, you will need to install Anaconda using the Python 2.7 version found [here](https://www.anaconda.com/download/#macos).

 Step 1: Download the L1 folder from this github directory.
 Store this folder in a location that makes sense on your computer.
 Note the location, as you will specify this as `model_dir` when you run the functions `MLWIC_eval`, `MLWIC_make_output`, and `MLWIC_train`.